b3llyfish/fate-of-byzantium/README.md

 * Children of the Emperor will now inherit an unpressed claim (configurable via game rules)
 * Children of the Byzantine Emperor now require the 'Born in the Purple' trait in order to inherit a claim (configurable via game rules)

-#### Succession Appointment
+#### Emperor Succession Appointment
-* The skill contribution for Emperor succession appointment has been reduced
+* The skill contribution for Emperor succession appointment has been reduced (now matches the same contribution level as Governor succession appointment)
+* Add modifiers for having virtuous or sinful traits to the state faith

 #### Powerful Vassal Claim Event
 * New event that will periodically trigger on a random powerful vassal